Pantocyclus/InstantSCCS/README.md

 # InstantSCCS

-`InstantSCCS` is a softcore one-day Community Service script meant for looping in Kingdom of Loathing, and designed to work for low-to-mid-shiny accounts (i.e. accounts with minimal expensive items/skills).
+`InstantSCCS` is a softcore one-day Community Service script meant for looping in Kingdom of Loathing, and is designed to work for low-to-mid-shiny accounts (i.e. accounts with minimal expensive items/skills).
 The user is expected to have a bunch of softcore-permed skills, and at least ~7 IotMs in order to enable this (one of which is the [Clan VIP Lounge key](https://kol.coldfront.net/thekolwiki/index.php/Clan_VIP_Lounge_key)).

 ## Installation